jpjarnoux/PanGraph-DB/README.md

 jupyter notebook --notebook-dir=./PanGraph-DB
 ```

-Next run all the cells to obtain the corresponding results..
+Next run all the cells to obtain the corresponding results.
 Don't forget to change the data path.